 With investments in quantum technology rising, the number of quantum careers is also trending upward.
 Quantum-literate professionals hold roles across a variety of sectors including commercial industries, government, and academia, and the UK National Quantum Technologies Programme (NQTP) represents a £1 billion pound collaboration between these three stakeholders.

 While not every role requires you to be an expert in quantum physics, it’s important that you have a foundational understanding of the core principles in order to speak a ‘quantum language’.
-By developing your theoretical knowledge and practical skills, you’ll be able to engage with quantum technology, whether you’re trying to use this technology in your own business, or influence investment in the field.
+By developing your theoretical knowledge and practical quantum skills, you’ll be able to engage with quantum technology, whether you’re trying to use this technology in your own business, or influence investment in the field.

-The combination of quantum skills and more traditional domain competencies in electronics, programming, mechanics, or business will help you stand out to potential employers.
 To be clear, while these areas aren’t a traditional part of quantum physics, they play a vital role in quantum technology.
 For example, you’ll need to understand programming languages (such as Python), microcontroller chip architecture and hardware, and be able to design and analyse 3D components using CAD software in order to conduct a competent discussion on the various implementations of quantum technologies.

 2. Commercialisation

-As the financial value of the quantum economy grows, being able to successfully commercialise new technologies and bring them to market has never been more important.
-You’ll need to have an awareness of the interplay between quantum technologies and commercial opportunities to spot emerging trends.
-You’ll also need to be tuned in to new developments in the field and be aware of the status of new technologies – whether they’re likely to go into market in the short-term future, or whether they require longer-term development.
+To succeed in a quantum career, you’ll need to be aware of the interplay between quantum technologies and commercial opportunities to spot emerging trends.
+You’ll also need to be tuned in to new developments in the field and be aware of the status of new technologies — whether they’re likely to go to market in the short-term future or whether they require longer-term development.

-• source quantum technology ideas
+source quantum technology ideas

-• develop innovative strategies to launch them
+develop innovative strategies to launch them

-• implement and finance these technologies
+implement and finance these technologies

-• generate financial returns.
+generate financial returns.

 3. Communication